 Michelle Rosser-Majors, PhD

-Dr. Michelle Rosser-Majors is a professor and Lead Faculty for the Bachelor and Master of Arts in Psychology programs in the College of Arts and Sciences.
+Dr. Michelle Rosser-Majors, Ph.D. is a Professor and an Assistant Dean in the College of Arts and Sciences.
 She obtained her Ph.D. and BFA from the University of Oklahoma and her MA from West Texas A&M University.
 Dr. Rosser-Majors has been dedicated to the education profession for over 20 years, teaching for both secondary and higher education.

 As a scholar, Dr. Rosser-Majors has published and presented in both national and international peer-reviewed journals/conferences.
 She is also an author/co-author of several publications.

 Her research interests include leadership development, online teaching and learning, academic voice development, cognition, faculty engagement, and motivation.
 In addition, Rosser-Majors, with a team of colleagues, developed the university’s Instructor Presence Certification training program.

 As an educator, Dr. Rosser-Majors encourages her students to be tenacious and dedicated to their goals and dreams.
 She says, “I want to provide an exceptional learning experience for all of my students that will prepare them for their future careers and aspirations.
 My favorite part of teaching at the University of Arizona Global Campus is participating in a profession that gives people opportunities to enhance not only their own life journeys but also their communities.”